rlawjdghek/rlawjdghek.github.io/_posts/Paper&Knowledge/2021-08-14-paper_tips.md

 5. <u>In the work of Hinton et al.,</u> knowledge is defined as the teacher's outputs after the final softmax layer.
 [Knowledge Distillation via softmax Regression Representation Learning]

+6. <u>The rationale behind</u> is the use of extra supervision from teacher model in teacher model in target model training, <u>beyond</u> a conventional supervised learning objective such as the
+CE loss subject to labelled training data.
+[Knowledge Distillation by On-the-Fly Native Ensemble.]: 어떤 것이 좋다 또는 나쁘다는 이유를 들 때 좋은듯.

 #### Methods

 1. <u>In what follows</u>, we first describe the details of the synthetic datasets and the real-world datasets, and then <u>elaborate</u> on the included algorithms.
 [Revisiting time series outlier detection: definitions and benchmarks.]